12 questions to get a sense of what a tech company is like to work at, based on things most job postings do not mention.

 - Technical managers.
 Are managers software engineers report to technical - meaning they have also been software engineers earlier in their career?

-- Feedback culture.
-Do you have at least two of the following three: a) 360 performance reviews (where directs also give feedback to managers) b) Peers giving feedback to each other c) Company-wide surveys collecting workplace feedback, and acting on this.
+When above 30 engineers: do you have at least two of the following three: a) 360 performance reviews (where directs also give feedback to managers) b) Peers giving feedback to each other c) Company-wide surveys collecting workplace feedback, and acting on this.

 Take the test for your company here and leave comments as feedback on the questions.
 I'd like to amplify companies who score highly on the above questions.